Ignat680/Ignat680/README.md

-# 👋 Hello, I'm a Project Manager.
+# 👋 Hello, I'm a Project Manager!

 **Project Manager passionate about driving successful software development.
 Bridging the gap between vision and execution.**